d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ```

 Now we visualize the position values for 4 dimensions.
 As can be seen, the 4th dimension has the same frequency as the 5th but with different offset.
-The 5th dimension then has a lower frequency.
+The 5th and 6th dimension have a lower frequency.

 ```{.python .input  n=11}
 pe = PositionalEncoding(20, 0)